-#075 Sliding Guides - Part 1: Introducing Various Sliding Guides
+#071 Sliding Guides - 1: Introducing Various Sliding Guides

 The sliding guides are fundamentally comprised of guides (also called the shafts, rails) that constrict the motion trajectories and moving members (also called the bearings), and the following characteristics are required.